Introduction

 summary(mod2)New elements:

-- The weight function now includes
+- The weight formula includes

 Interpretation: